GurSych/CelluarAutomatonLibrary/README.md

 You can use = operator to get map and rule from another CelluarAutomaton object

 # Conway's Game of Life in less than 30 lines of code
-Code bellow is a simple exemple of setuping your automaton using this library.
+Code bellow is a simple example of setting up your automaton using this library.
 It creates 8x14 bool-type automaton with Game of Life rule.
 Then it adds there a 'glider' structure and after starts a do-while cycle with calling step() and draw(_rule_) methods.

 ```cpp
 #include <iostream>